ibm-cloud-docs/Registry/registry_responsibilities.md

 | Access to back-end resources | It is the responsibility of {{site.data.keyword.IBM_notm}} to access to back-end resources. | |
 | Access to namespaces | | It is your responsibility to set up access to namespaces.
 For more information, see [Automating access to {{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=Registry-registry_access).|
 {: row-headers}
 {: caption="Table 3.
-Responsibilities for identity and access management" caption-side="top"}
+Responsibilities for identity and access management" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that the customer or {{site.data.keyword.IBM_notm}} might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}

 ## Security and regulation compliance